FlaxEngine/FlaxDocs/manual/animation/scene-animations/tutorials/event-track.md

 ### 1. Create scene animation

-Also preapre the script with the events you want to call.
+Also prepare the script with the events you want to call.
 Example:

 ```cs